 317Grow - How can a client make the most out of working with you?

 Maria - Communication is key, and really a lot of that is on us.
 Our gardeners should be talking to clients or leaving a door hanger every time they visit to keep customers up to date on what they're working on or if there are any problems they have noticed.
 I would tell clients that if you ever want more information, don't hesitate to ask, and if you notice something we haven't brought up feel free to mention it.
 It may be that you notice a problem before we do (we try to spot issues first, but we're not perfect), or that we just forgot to mention it.
 If nobody is home when we visit, we expect that clients will read the door hangers we leave, because we could be writing down important information.
-Another good way to make use of the service is to talk to us gardeners if something else on the property needs to be done, like cleaning the gutters, or if the client wants a new fire pit or something.
-Of course customers can always talk to their account manager or call the office, but since the gardeners are there so often it's so helpful for us to know what is going beyond the scope of our work.
+Another good way to make use of the service is to talk to the gardeners if something else on the property needs to be done, like cleaning the gutters, or if the client wants a new fire pit or something.
+Of course customers can always talk to their account manager or call the office, but since the gardeners are there anyway, sometimes it's just more convenient.

 317Grow- Thanks for talking with me!
 If someone is interested in this service, what should they do?